uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPreQueryRead controls the data API's pre query for read commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using read command, it will execute the process in the APIPreQueryRead function regardless even if the communication with the web server is not successful.
+By default, APIPreQueryRead returns **false**.

 Structure: